elixir-waffle/waffle/README.md

 ## Basics

-There are two supported use-cases of Arc currently:
+There are two supported use-cases of Waffle currently:

   1. As a general file store, or
   2. As an attachment to another model (the attached model is referred to as a `scope`)